 Price risk is the risk of unfavourable changes in the fair values of listed Shariahcompliant equity securities.
-The Fund invests in listed Shariah-compliant equity securities which are exposed to price fluctuations.
+The Fund invests in listed Shariah-compliant equity securities and listed Shariah-compliant collective investment scheme which are exposed to price fluctuations.
 This may then affect the NAV of the Fund.